SpenceKonde/megaTinyCore/megaavr/extras/Ref_Analog.md

 4.3V, use ADCnREFSEL[0:2] = 0x3 [4.3V].
 ```
 However, one must NOT have ADCnREFEN bit set when using an external reference, so it's far from clear why the above is required, this warning was never present until 2.5.12, and nobody complained.
 This suggests that it one of the following is true:
   a.
-Configuring refsel per the datasheet isn't that important afterall, or makes small enough difference in accuracy that it has gone unnoticed so far.
+Configuring refsel per the datasheet isn't that important after all, or makes small enough difference in accuracy that it has gone unnoticed so far.
   b.
 Failure to configure refsel per the datasheet causes only poor ADC accuracy, and the few individuals using an external reference read the relevant paragraph in the datasheet and configured refsel.
   b.
 Configuring refsel per the datasheet is a *safeguard* against some undesirable outcome that could occur if ADCnREFEN was also set with an external reference.
   c.
 Configuring refsel per the datasheet is a safeguard against some undesirable outcome that could occur whether or not ADCnREFEN is set, but the undesirable outcome impacts the internal references only, and the few people who have encountered this have not encountered the consequences because the don't use the internal reference source